Sister (Sonic Youth album): Background and recording

-Sister is a loose concept album (like its follow-up Daydream Nation).
-Sister was in part inspired by the life and works of science fiction writer Philip K. Dick.
-The original titles for the album were Kitty Magic, Humpy Pumpy and Sol-Fuc, but it was named Sister as a reference to Dick's fraternal twin, who died shortly after her birth, and whose memory haunted Dick his entire life.
-"Sister" was also the original title for "Schizophrenia", and Thurston Moore often introduced it as "Sister".
+Sister is a loose concept album (like its follow-up Daydream Nation), inspired in part by the life and works of American science fiction writer Philip K. Dick.
+Working titles for the album included Kitty Magic, Humpy Pumpy, and Sol-Fuc, but it was ultimately named Sister as a reference to Dick's fraternal twin, who died shortly after her birth and whose memory haunted Dick his entire life.
+"Sister" was also the original title of opening track "Schizophrenia", and Thurston Moore often introduced it as "Sister" in concert.

 Music and lyrics

 According to Sputnikmusic's Adam Downer, Sister deviated from the frenetic sound of Sonic Youth's previous music in favor of a refined style of noise pop that would typify the band's subsequent work.
-The album features aggressive noise songs such as "White Kross" and "Catholic Block", as well as a menacing noir ode, "Pacific Coast Highway", although it also featured more traditional song structures.
+The album features aggressive noise rock songs such as "White Kross" and "Catholic Block", although it also featured more traditional alternative rock song structures.
 Some of the lyrics on "Schizophrenia" were originally written for early song "Come Around" ("Your future is static, It's already had it/But I got a hunch, it's coming back to me").
-"Sister" was the original title for "Schizophrenia", and a live recording of the song from June 4, 1987 at The Town and Country Club in London was released on the B-side of a bootleg 7" single under the title "Sister".
+"Sister" was the original title for "Schizophrenia", and a live recording of the song from June 4, 1987 at The Town and Country Club in London was released on the B-side of a bootleg 7" single under that title.
 The A-side featured their cover of "I Wanna Be Your Dog" with Iggy Pop.
-Both tracks from the single were later issued on the DVD portion of Screaming Fields of Sonic Love.
+Both tracks from the single were later issued on the VHS portion of the 1995 compilation Screaming Fields of Sonic Love.

-The band used acoustic guitars on some songs on the album for "melodic" purposes, one of the first being "(I Got A) Catholic Block".
-Another was "Beauty Lies in the Eye", which used three or four guitars.
+The band used acoustic guitars on some songs on the album for "melodic" purposes, including on "(I Got A) Catholic Block" and "Beauty Lies in the Eye", which used three or four guitars.
 "Pipeline/Kill Time", sung by Ranaldo, was written on April 5, 1987, although several lyrics were not included in the final song.
-"Tuff Gnarl"'s working titles were "Sea-Sik" and "Smart and Fast", but the band ultimately decided to call it "Tuff Gnarl", inspired by the line "He's running on a tuff gnarl in his head".
-Mike Watt covered the song on his album Ball-Hog or Tugboat? with Sonic Youth members Moore, Ranaldo and Steve Shelley performing it with him.
-For the eighth song on the album, the band covered Crime's song "Hot Wire My Heart".
-"Kotton Krown" (or "Cotton Crown") was the first Gordon and Moore duet, although Moore usually sang it alone during live performances.
-The last song on the album, "White Kross", was the oldest song on the album and was featured on an NME 7".
-On the band's 1987 European tour, they extended the song, adding five or six minutes of white noise at the end; this coda was later named "Broken Eye".
+"Tuff Gnarl"'s working titles were "Sea-Sik" and "Smart and Fast"; collaborator Mike Watt covered the song on his album Ball-Hog or Tugboat? with Moore, Ranaldo and Steve Shelley performing it with him.
+"Hot Wire My Heart" is a cover of a song by Crime.
+"Kotton Krown" (or "Cotton Crown") was the band's first duet between Gordon and Moore, although Moore usually sang it alone during live performances.
+The closing track, "White Kross", was the oldest song on the album and was featured on an NME 7".
+On the band's 1987 European tour, they extended the song with an improvised coda which was later named "Broken Eye".